-We stayed at Mixay Paradise, which had nice clean rooms and a convenient location downtown by the river.
-We paid 100,000 kip ($12) for a double room.
+We stayed at Vientiane Star Hotel, which had nice clean rooms and a convenient location downtown by the river.
+Click here to check current prices and more details about Vientiane Star Hotel

 We took the overnight seater bus from Vientiane to Luang Prabang, which cost 150,000 kip ($18) per person.
 I’d definitely recommend paying the extra 25,000 kip for a sleeper bus instead.
 And bring lots of sweaters!

-In Luang Prabang we stayed at Liberty Guest House, which had beautiful rooms and an incredibly sweet and helpful manager.
-We paid $20 for a double room.
+In Luang Prabang we stayed at Le Vang Bua Villa, which had beautiful rooms, a pool, and an incredibly sweet and helpful manager.
+Check current prices and more details about Le Vang Bua Villa